ReactiveSets/toubkal/README.md

 }
 ```

-Figuring-out **how** this should a) work securely, b) scale and c) have best possible performances
-as stated above, is hard, really hard.
-So hard that there is not a single company today able to
-achieve that without throwing millions of dollars at the problem, and/or not struggling with bugs,
-bottlenecks and hard-to-work-around architecture limitations.

-Our unique subscribe/push dataflow model allows to solve the **how** so that you don't have to
+Our unique **Subscribe / Push** dataflow model allows to solve the **how** so that you don't have
-deal with it but to make it better, our unique API to describe **what** you want delivers in **plain
+to deal with it.
+To make it even better, our unique API to describe **what** you want delivers in
-JavaScript** what no other dataflow library can offer and without requiring a graphical UI to glue
+**plain JavaScript** what no other dataflow library can offer and without requiring a graphical
-hard-coded and hard-to-comprehend xml or json "nodes" and "links" together.
+UI to glue hard-coded and hard-to-comprehend xml or json "nodes" and "links" together.

-Our dataflow model provides higher level abstraction than any other dataflow library handling
+Our dataflow model provides higher level abstractions than any other dataflow library handling
 under the hood both subscribe dataflows and information push dataflows that allows to move in
 realtime the least amount of information possible between clients and servers.

+### XS Subscribe / Push Dataflow Model

+The following describes implementation details implemented at XS low level.
+Application
+Architects do not need do program anything for this to happen as it is entirely hidden by
+XS pipelets.
+Understanding of the underlying model helps understand why XS is so efficient
+and how it scales.

+Dataflow libraries usually implement one of two models:
+- push: all data is pushed downstream as it happens, allowing realtime updates
+- pull: data is pulled upstream when needed, allowing lazy programming, pulling only what is
+reauired

+For web applications' communications between servers and clients these two models are usually
+not acceptable for these reasons:

+- The pull method is not realtime, introducing average latency of have the pulling period.
+Worse it and can consume large amounts of bandwidth if the pulling period is too small.
+It can nonetheless be used efficiently on the client side along with requestAnimationFrame()
+to prevent over-updating the DOM between refreshes.
+- The push method pushes all data regardless of what the downstream many need.
+This can result
+in the transmission of large amounts of unused data, usually introducing unacceptable latency
+and bandwidth charges.

+Connected Sets implements a more sophisticated **Subcribe / Push** model where downstream
+pipelets subscribe to the subset of data they are interested in and subsequently receive all
+updates in a push fashion only for that subset.
+This allows XS to move the least amount of
+data between clients and servers while remaining realtime.

+XS stateless pipelets also use a lazy model where they will not subscribe to anything from
+upstream unless initial data is fetched by a downstream stateful pipelet.
+This again
+allows to transmit only what is really used by downstream pipelets.

+A subscription is done using a query dataflow that represents a kind of filter on the upstream
+dataflow.
+Because the query is itself a dataflow, the subcription can change over time.

+When tens of thousands of downstream pipelets subscribe to a single pipelet using different
+queries, XS provides a query tree that routes data events very efficiently in O( 1 ) time
+(i.e. that does not depend on the number of connected clients) therefore providing a more
+scalable solution within a single server.
+Sending actual data to n clients out of N connected
+clients is O( n ) so actual performances depends on the application (i.e. whether n << N or
+not).

+A network of Connected Sets servers can be arranged in a tree-like fashion to provide
+unlimited size query trees, e.g. to dispatch data to millions of simultaneous clients.
+Each
+server subscribes to its upstream server the subset of data it dispatches to downstream
+servers and clients.
+This allows efficient and low-latency routing thanks in part to the
+high performances of each individual server query tree.

+### Datasets Changes Flows

+Internally, Connected Sets dataflows represent the evolution of datasets over time where
+each event modifies a dataset.
+The flows are therefore datasets change flows.

+Each event carries an opperation such as 'add' or 'remove' that adds or removes values
+in the abstracted dataset.
+It is abstracted in the sense that most of the time, this
+dataset is not materialized either in memory or on disk.

+This higher-level abstraction allows a number of additional optimizations:

+Incremental datasets processing allows to split large datasets into optimal chunks of data
+rendering data to end-users' interface with low-latency, dramatically improving end-user
+experience.
+Data changes update dataflows in real-time, on both clients and servers.

+Incremental aggregates allow to deliver realtime OLAP cubes suitable for realtime data analysis
+and reporting over virtually unlimited size datasets.

+### Just-In-Time Code Generation

+Highest performances are provided thanks to Just-In-Time code generators delivering performances
+only available to compiled languages such as C or C++.
+Unrolling nested loops provide maximum
+performance while in turn allowing JavaScript JIT compilers to generate code that may be executed
+optimally in microprocessors' pipelines.

+### XS Pipelet Programming

+At the lower level, XS **Pipelets** use a JavaScript functional programming model eliminating
+the typicall callback hell of assynchronous request-response programming models.

 ### Ecosystem